 I was raised with both Happy Days and The Andy Griffith Show running on some station at least once a day.
 Because of this, I'm so aware of Ron Howard that this was an extremely nostalgic show, especially now that I'm definitely sure that this is the first season that I started to watch live or at least the original West Coast feed.

 Alright, now that I've gotten my theory on generational TV watching, it's time to move on to share what I saw as I give you...

 The Wicker Breakdown:

-- This was followed by an interview with President Carter where we flashback to see their interaction just before inauguration day where we see through Reagan's eyes as he explores his soon to be work space only to get caught by Carter as he is digging through the desk.
+This was followed by an interview with President Carter where we flashback to see their interaction just before inauguration day where we look through Reagan's eyes as he explores his soon to be workspace only to get caught by Carter as he is digging through the desk.
 Carter then tries to relay his strategy in case Reagan wants to run with any of the policies that he's started only Reagan is too distracted by his surrounding to pay any attention, especially after finding the button to release all of the bombs.

-Once again, this was an episode that made it very easy to find my favorite moments and with that, here they are.
-First, I loved the Nukes Are For Kooks sketch because this sketch has stuck in my mind for decades and I've been wanting to share it ever since the internet became a reliable source to find any video only I've yet to get a nibble when searching for "SNL sketch, small town everyone has a nuclear bomb," which even now I think is a fitting description that should lead to a successful result.
+Once again, this was an episode that made it very easy to find my favorite moments, and with that, here they are.
+First, I loved the Nukes Are For Kooks sketch because this sketch has stuck in my mind for decades and I've wanted to share it ever since the internet became a reliable source to find any video.
+Up until now, I've yet to get a nibble when searching for "SNL sketch, small town everyone has a nuclear bomb," which even now I think is a fitting description that should lead to a successful result.
 Next, I really liked Opie Cunningham on Focus on film, because even to this day, I can't see Ron Howard without thinking of Eddie Murphy mixing up his name.
 Finally, I was a fan of Opie's Back because even though it was way before my time, I was still raised with The Andy Griffith Show being the only thing to watch when I would stay home from school.